Addiction And The Transgender Community: Where To Get Help

 Addressing these issues through an inclusive lens can be critical for a person’s healing process, particularly for a community that is at an elevated risk for addiction and relapse.

-What Are Common Drugs Of Abuse For Transgender People?
+What Are Common Drugs Of Misuse For Transgender People?

 Where Can I Find Trans-Inclusive Treatment For Addiction?